-The Ruh and Rieldin Families
+The Rieldin & Ruh Families

-Note: Besides Ferd Ruh who was about a generation older than William, Ferd had a younger relative that had the same name.
+Note: Besides Ferd Ruh who was about a generation older than William, Ferd had a younger relative that had the same first name.

 Meyer-Riedlin 1884 Photo.
 Beginning second from the left are J.H.
 Kruse (who became Secretary/Treas.), William Riedlin Sr. (co-owner who became Pres.) & his son William, Jr., Anton Ruh (who was brew master & became V.P), Joseph Ruh, Ferdinand Ruh and John Meyer (co-owner).
 The plaques in the photo are for the Meyer & Riedlin's Celebrated Lager Beer.
 The Meyer and Riedlin partnership was the beginning of successful relationship between William and many others who worked at the this brewery.
 One such relationship, especially between the Ruh and Riedlin families.
 Please click on the photo for the other names.